 POLICY: 9.3 COMMENCEMENT

+SCOPE: FACULTY

+POLICY NUMBER: 9.3

+APPROVED:

 REVISED: June 2004; October 2013; September 2021

-1. Attendance at commencement.

-All full-time faculty are expected to participate in all commencement exercises.

-Part time faculty are encouraged to participate in commencement exercises.

-- 2. Faculty members participating in these ceremonies shall wear academic regalia appropriate to their highest degree and the conferring institution. - 3.
-Request to be Absent. - a.
-Faculty may request to be absent from the Vice President for Academic Affairs. - b.
+- 1. Attendance at commencement. - 1.1.
+All full-time faculty are expected to participate in all commencement exercises. - 1.2.
+Part time faculty are encouraged to participate in commencement exercises. - 2.
+Faculty members participating in these ceremonies shall wear academic regalia appropriate to their highest degree and the conferring institution. - 3.
+Request to be Absent. - 3.1.
+Faculty may request to be absent from the Vice President for Academic Affairs. - 3.2.
 Requests must be made in writing.